 Let me ask you this: Who are you most likely to socialize with?
 People, you meet on the bus or people at your workplace or school?

-People do not feel incentivized to socialize with someone they will likely never meet again, that is how humans work.
+People do not feel incentivized to socialize with someone they will likely never meet again; that is how humans work.

 ”In Battle for Azeroth, I can be in Boralus in the same spot, at the same time as another member of my guild, and the likelihood is that we won’t even see each other”

 Think about this for a second.
 In Battle for Azeroth, I can be in Boralus in the same spot, at the same time as another member of my guild, and the likelihood is that we won’t even see each other.
-Mind you this is as an Alliance player on Sylvanas, an 85% full alliance server, a server that has more than enough people on its own to populate the world, but it is still filled with random people from random servers that I will never see again.
+Mind you, this is as an Alliance player on Sylvanas, an 85% full alliance server, a server that has more than enough people on its own to populate the world, but it is still filled with random people from random servers that I will never see again.

 7. Play the Patch, not the game – What’s the point?

 When I quit Battle for Azeroth a few months back, my item level at 377 was among the top percent of the player base at the time and required no small amount of work to obtain.
-Today I would be able to reopen my account and reach a higher item level on a fresh 120 character within a day or two, only because a new patch has dropped and everything effectively gets reset.
+Today I would be able to reopen my account and reach a higher item level on a new 120 character within a day or two, only because a new patch has dropped and everything effectively gets reset.

 The freshly released raid, Battle of Dazar’alor provide the same gear on ‘Looking for Raid’ difficulty as Heroic Uldir and normal which is easily doable with a random group on the first week provide the same loot as Uldir Mythic.